PUT-Motorsport/PUTM_EV_LAP_TIMER_2022/README.md

   ![Carriers](https://user-images.githubusercontent.com/94369639/165090463-c8c5cc38-499e-4e8b-b6ae-789264bc9d0d.png)

   In order to distinguish these signals, STM32l4P5RET6 microcontroller utilize a Input capture mode with TIM3.
 It measures a time of occurance of two consecutive rising edges, wich are then substracted from each other to calculate signal period.

+  ## Pinout
+  1 - GND
+  2 - +24V
+  3 - CAN+
+  4 - CAN-